openstack/openstack-ansible-ops/multi-node-aio/README.rst

 Instruct the system do all of the virsh network setup:
   ``SETUP_VIRSH_NET=${SETUP_VIRSH_NET:-true}``

-Instruct the system to run the OSA playbooks, if you want to deploy other OSA powered cloud, you can set it to false.:
+Instruct the system to run the OSA playbooks, if you want to deploy other OSA powered cloud, you can set it to false:
   ``RUN_OSA=${RUN_OSA:-true}``